Bodak Yellow: Music video

-The song's music video, directed by Picture Perfect,executive produced by James "Aggie" Barrett was released on June 24, 2017.
+The song's music video was released on June 24, 2017.
 The video features scenes with Cardi B in Dubai, riding camels through the desert.
+Production for the video cost $10,000.
 The video received nominations to the BET Hip Hop Awards and iHeartRadio Music Awards.
 As of August 2021, the video had been viewed over 1 billion times on YouTube.

 In August 2021, "Bodak Yellow" made Cardi B the first female rapper to have two videos on her YouTube channel with more than 1 billion views, joining "I Like It", and became the fastest solo female rap song to reach that mark on the platform.

 Chart performance

 "Bodak Yellow" debuted at number 85 on the US Billboard Hot 100 chart during the week of July 22, 2017.
 During its fifth week on the chart, it jumped to number 14, becoming Cardi B's first top 20 entry in the United States.
 It later reached number two, behind American pop singer Taylor Swift's song "Look What You Made Me Do", in the issue dated September 23, 2017, before climbing to the top of the chart two weeks later.
 "Bodak Yellow" topped the Hot 100 for three consecutive weeks, making it the second solo hip-hop number-one single by a female artist in the chart's history, following American rapper Lauryn Hill's "Doo Wop (That Thing)" in 1998.
 Spending a third week on top, it became the first song by a female rapper to spend multiple weeks atop the chart.
 Also the longest number one for a solo single by a female rapper at the time, the record has since been surpassed by Lizzo's "Truth Hurts" with seven weeks in 2019.
 In its 26th week on chart, the song re-entered the top ten, joining her other singles "MotorSport" and "No Limit", making Cardi B join the Beatles and Ashanti as the third act to place her first three chart entries in the top ten simultaneously.

-In September 2019, it was certified nonuple platinum by the Recording Industry Association of America (RIAA), becoming the highest-certified single by a female rapper.
-In March 2021, it was certified Diamond by the RIAA, making Cardi B the first female rapper to achieve this.
+In September 2019, it was certified nonuple platinum by the Recording Industry Association of America (RIAA).
+In March 2021, it was certified Diamond by the RIAA, making Cardi B the a female rapper that achieved this.